oVirt/ovirt-site/source/feature/serial-console.html.md

 ##### TODO

-*   Integrate fakecharoot as wrapper to socat.
+*   Integrate fakechroot as wrapper to socat.

 <Category:Feature>